Two Kinds of Menstrual Cups

 - Priced at around $10 USD or less

 The higher quality cups such as the Diva Cup, Moon Cup, Lena Cup, Anigan Evacup, and Lunette Cup have been around for years.
 These cups cost $20+, but you get what you pay for!
 In this case, you’re getting a safe product at a fair price.
 These cups are manufactured in Canada, the USA or Europe out of the highest quality medical grade silicone.
 The companies have websites, and customer service reps should you need any help with your product.
+They usually offer a money back guarantee and there for in case you’re not 100% satisfied for whatever reason.

 Think about it.
 A menstrual cup is something that you’re putting inside your body for up to a week each month.
 Don’t you want a product that you can trust?